Need to sell your house fast in Miami?

 Curb appeal is critical, especially in Miami, where buyers expect lush, elaborate landscaping.
 Many buyers will want more than a generic cookie-cutter landscape that looks hastily installed.

 In addition to mowing, edging, and trimming your existing landscaping, add some red mulch for a touch of color.
-You can make the yard look lush by adding potted plants in areas that need to be filled in.
+Make the yard look lush by adding potted plants in areas that need to be filled in.
 Native plants are especially popular in Southeast Florida.

 7. Remove blinds and screens